jdbeutel/ics699-docs/finalReport/finalReport.md

 Google finds that he has not given the Bendy app permission to authenticate him via his Google account.
 So, he gets the following dialog from Google, but only the first time.
-(To do this authentication, I registered an app with Google named Bendy.
-I am actually using it with my sandbox app, but my intention, of course, is to eventually use it with my Bendy app.)
+(To do this authentication, the author registered an app with Google named Bendy.
+He is actually using it with the sandbox app, but the plan, of course, is to eventually use it with the Bendy app.)

 ![authentication demo google permission](ss2 - google permission.png)